stark1tty/Awesome-Historic_al-Maps/readme.md

 - [The Gough Map](https://goughmap.uk/map.php) - 14th C. map of Great Britian; The map is 115 cm x 56 cm in size on vellum, and consists of the coastline of the island of Great Britain, several smaller islands and parts of the coastlines of Ireland and the Continent.
 Rivers are depicted, and over 600 cities, towns and smaller settlements are represented by churches, fortifications or simple houses.
 Conventionally dated c.
 1360 - c.
 1370, it has been suggested on palaeographical grounds [Smallwood, 2010] that the map was made one or two decades after 1400.
 [More here.](https://www.ucl.ac.uk/early-medieval-atlas/map-data/routes-gough-map)

 ##### England
+- [Key to English Place Names](http://kepn.nottingham.ac.uk/) - This is an up-to-date guide to the interpretation of the names of England's cities, towns and villages.

+###### Hampshire
 - [Old Hampshire Mapped](https://www.oldhampshiremapped.org.uk/) - Comprehensive catalogue of Hampshire (UK) maps and related items, illustrated from the County Museums Service Collection, 2003.

-- [Key to English Place Names](http://kepn.nottingham.ac.uk/) - This is an up-to-date guide to the interpretation of the names of England's cities, towns and villages.
+###### London
+- [Crace Collection of London plans](https://www.bl.uk/onlinegallery/onlineex/crace/) - Over 1200 maps and plans of the capital: a fascinating collection brought together by the Victorian designer, Frederick Crace.

 ##### Scotland
 - [Charting the Nation](http://www.chartingthenation.lib.ed.ac.uk/) - The Charting the Nation image collection includes a wide variety of single maps and maps in atlases and other bound books, together with important manuscript and printed texts relating to the geography and mapping of Scotland from 1550 to 1740 and beyond.